apache/usergrid/sdks/html5-javascript/README.md

 Once you have done this, you are ready to start building entities and collections to drive your app and model your data.

-The SDK project comes with a simple app that is simply a list of dogs.
+The SDK project includes a simple app that is simply a list of dogs.
 It retrieves the collection from the API, shows you how to page through the results, and shows you how to create a new entity.
 For a more complex example, check out our Messagee app:

 <https://github.com/apigee/usergrid-sample-html5-messagee>